 ExpeditionTrips strongly recommends Emergency Medical/Evacuation coverage for trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 Other conditions may apply based on pre-existing conditions.
 ExpeditionTrips can assist U.S. residents with travel protection options.

-Round-trip flight in economy class between Paris and Longyearbyen; transfers between Longyearbyen airport and ship; meals and accommodation on board the ship; Captain’s welcome cocktail and gala dinner; coffee, juice, soft drinks and open bar (pouring wines, house champagne, alcohol except premium brands); port and safety taxes; gratuities; luggage transfer from pier to the ship and vice versa; 24-hour room service (special selection); butler service is included for guests staying on Deck 6; parka; boot rental.
+Round-trip flight in economy class between Paris and Longyearbyen; transfers between Longyearbyen airport and ship; meals and accommodation onboard ship; Captain’s welcome cocktail and gala dinner; coffee, juice, soft drinks and open bar (pouring wines, house champagne, alcohol except premium brands) onboard ship; port and safety taxes; parka; boot rental; gratuities; luggage transfer from pier to the ship and vice versa; 24-hour room service onboard ship; butler service is included for guests staying in Deck 6 Suites.
 Subject to change without notice.